ThanaCS/Kotlin-Puzzle-Game/README.md

-# Puzzle Game
+# Puzz
-This is a hyper-casual puzzle game made with kotlin with more than 10 levels.
+Puzz is a hyper-casual puzzle game made with kotlin with more than 10 levels.

 ## Preview
 <img src="https://i.ibb.co/JkdqcWH/Group-1-1.png" width="100%">